ShubhamChauhan22222/FASEROH_test/README.md

   **Approach:**
   - **Dataset Preprocessing:**
-    - Functions are generated using the class GenerateFunction.
+    - Functions are generated using the class GenerateFunction from dataset.py.
 Only 100 functions were genertaed to keep it simple.
     - Taylor expansions are computed up to the fourth order.
     - The dataset is tokenized to build the vocabulary.
     - Added special tokens `<SOS>`, `<EOS>`, and `<UNK>`.